AELE Law Enforcement Legal Center

 * Training or prior familiarity with legal procedures is not necessary.
 Instructional techniques are employed that will benefit both lawyers and lay personnel.
 Ample time will be allowed for questions.
 Participation by attendants is encouraged.

-their schedules permit, will be available during the workshop to answer
+schedules permit, will be available during the workshop to answer questions.

 * Workshop attendance will be limited; seating will be arranged behind narrow tables to facilitate discussion.
 If a larger number of persons register than can be accommodated, those in geographical proximity will receive preference.

-* Each attendant will be provided with a book containing copyrighted lecture outlines and case citations, plus a CD-ROM with in-depth articles written especially for this workshop.
-Attendants also get 30 days of online access to the subscriber-only areas of the AELE website (publications and 25 years of case summaries).
-In addition, attendants will receive the book The Rights of Law Enforcement Officers by Will Aitchison.
+* Each attendant will be provided with a book containing copyrighted lecture outlins and case citations, plus a CD-ROM with in-depth articles written especially for this workshop.
+Attendants also get 30 days of online access to the subscriber-only areas of the AELe website (publications and 25 years of case summaries).

 MANDATORY CONTINUING LEGAL EDUCATION___

-* AELE has received approval for this course or AELE has been approved as a CLE provider in California and Nevada.
+* AELE has received approval for this course in Nevada and AELE has been approved as a California CLE provider.
 Other states with MCLE requirements have accredited this seminar in prior years.
-For additional information, see www.aele.org/cle.html.

-* Emory A. Plitt, Jr. (Course Director) ~ Judge, Harford County Circuit Court, Maryland.
-Former General Counsel, Maryland Department of Public Safety & Correctional Services and former County Attorney.
-Past Chair, IACP Legal Officers Section.
-Lecturer for FBI, IACP and AELE.
-Over 25 years experience in civil liability, discipline and personnel litigation in public safety agencies.
+* Emory A. Plitt, Jr. (Course Director) ~ Judge, Harford County Circuit Court, Maryland; former General Counsel, Maryland Department of Public Safety & Correctional Services; former County Attorney and counsel to local sheriffs.
+Over 25 years experience in correctional litigation.
+Editor, Corrections Legal Defense Quarterly.
+1994-2000.

 (Because of trial schedule changes or other unplanned events, we may have to engage substitute speakers with similar knowledge and experience).

-Upon registering with AELE you will receive an attendant's memo outlining the workshop activities, along with hotel reservation information.
-A limited number of rooms have been blocked at the conference hotel until 30 DAYS PRIOR TO THE MEETING.
+Upon registering with AELE you will receive an attendant's memo outlining the workshop activities.
+A limited number of rooms have been blocked at the conference hotel until approximately 30 DAYS PRIOR TO THE MEETING (Friday, January 2, 2004).
 Hotel reservations are the individual registrant's responsibility.
-The hotel rates quoted below are the maximum rates per night, negotiated by AELE.
-The costs may be less at the time the reservation is booked, due to promotional pricing offers.

-$695.00 for the first person and $595.00 for each additional person from the same government agency or private employer (including the attorney for the entity), if you register with AELE before October 25, 2004 for the 2004 Las Vegas Workshop, before February 21, 2005 for the 2005 San Francisco Workshop, and before October 31, 2005 for the 2005 Las Vegas Workshop.
+EARLY REGISTRATION: $695.00 for the first person and $595.00 for each additional person from the same government agency or private employer (including the attorney for the entity), provided you register with AELE before December 13, 2004 for the 2005 Las Vegas Workshop.

-The tuition is fully refundable if cancellations are made before Monday, November 29, 2004 for the 2004 Las Vegas Workshop, before March 28, 2005 for the 2005 San Francisco Workshop, and before December 5, 2005 for the 2005 Las Vegas Workshop.
+The tuition is fully refundable if cancellations are made before Monday January 17, 2005 for the 2005 Las Vegas workshop.
 Otherwise, a $75.00 cancellation fee will be charged per attendant.
 Upon written request, you may transfer your tuition to a future workshop.